-- We advise against all travel to Yemen due to the very high threat of kidnapping, terrorist attack, and ongoing political unrest, including large scale protests in Sana'a.
-The security situation in Yemen is currently highly volatile.
+- We strongly advise you not to travel to Yemen because of the very high threat of kidnapping, terrorist attack, and ongoing political instability.
+The political and security situation in Yemen continues to deteriorate.

-- There is a very high threat of kidnapping of foreigners, including Australians, throughout Yemen, including in the capital Sana’a.
-Foreigners have been kidnapped in Sana’a and Ta’iz in recent years.
-In the past, hostages have been killed.
-There has been an increase in attacks and kidnapping attempts on foreign nationals in Sana’a since April 2014.
-This has resulted in the death of a foreigner.
+- There is a very high threat of kidnapping of foreigners, including Australians, throughout Yemen.
+In recent years, foreigners have been kidnapped and subsequently killed in Sana’a and Ta’iz.
+There has been an increase in such attacks since April 2014.

 - Yemeni Government interests are routinely targeted for attack by terrorists.
 Australians in Yemen should exercise extreme caution near facilities and installations belonging to the Yemeni authorities, including deployments of security forces and ministries.

-- Australians choosing to remain in Yemen should be aware that foreigners, and any identifiable Western interest, could be targeted for attack.
-Targets could include hotels, embassies or vehicles.
+- There is a very high threat of terrorist attack against foreigners and any identifiable Western interest.
+Targets could include hotels, businesses, embassies or vehicles.
 Further terrorist attacks are very likely and could occur at any time throughout Yemen.

 - Piracy occurs against all forms of shipping in and around Yemen's waters and the Gulf of Aden.
-We strongly advise Australians to maintain a high level of vigilance and to exercise extreme caution when anywhere near these waters.
-For more information about piracy, see our Piracy bulletin.
+We strongly advise Australians to exercise extreme caution when anywhere near these waters.
+See our Piracy bulletin.

 - If you decide to travel to Yemen, we strongly recommend that you: